pavetheway91/tarbsd/README.md

 Backup tarbsd.yml as well as the overlay directory inside the image.
 If you loose the computer, which created the image, you've got backup inside the image itself assuming it runs on another computer and you haven't lost that one too.

 ### busybox ###
 Replaces many applications with [busybox](https://en.wikipedia.org/wiki/BusyBox).
-Might break some shell scripts and some commands might have slightly different behaviour than what you're used to.
+Might break some shell scripts and some commands might not behave exactly in a way you're used to.

 ### ssh (dropbear|openssh|null) ###
 Dropbear is slightly smaller. tarBSD does some tricks here to share the host keys between the two, so you can switch easily without re-keying clients.